tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 My-- My organization-- My sort of qualification for this (and we've talked about this and you agree) is, um... that the queer community is a community of people established by a means of exclusion.
 Uh, we weren't collected in the hegemony, so we kind of banded together.

-And <mark fc=false id="no-persecution" stat:id="y-acephobia">while there might be no specific persecution for asexual people in the way that *gay* people have faced</mark>, there is a kind of very quiet persecution for asexuals.
+And <mark yikes id="no-persecution" stat:id="y-acephobia">while there might be no specific persecution for asexual people in the way that *gay* people have faced</mark>, there is a kind of very quiet persecution for asexuals.
 It seem as being-- For instance, I think uh asexuality in the American Psychological Journal is still qualified as a mental-- As a psychological disease, a mental health disease.

 Correct me if I'm wrong.
 But like... when you are asexual you do see a myriad of ways that, uh, there's basically a psychological warfare against you. *Every* piece of media is focused around a romance or sexual attraction.
 It's seen as a for-granted thing for almost every piece of media, almost everyone there's that sexual expectation...